(Cemetery Scene with Nicolas Cage Ghost Rider, 2007. Prop Master Lisa Brennan.

 A friend of my sister was a makeup artist who gave me some contacts to ring in Sydney and that’s how I landed (as art department assistant) on a film called Cappuccino.
 It was 1988.

 I worked for nothing on that job.
-The standby props guy organized a meat raffle to pay my rent for the month and I thought I’ve found my tribe!
+The standby props man organized a meat raffle to pay my rent for the month and I thought I’ve found my tribe!

 Whats the knack behind using set decoration to tell a story?

-The thing I do is work out the demographics of the character.
+It depends on what type of genre the film is depicting.
+If it’s a set a character lives in versus for example a spaceship, I always start with a backstory to who they are and where they come from.
 Are they working class, middle class or wealthy?
 And where would they buy the furniture from?
 It is Walmart or somewhere upscale or is it antiques?
 Then I proceed to purchase the big items.
 Once you’ve got the furniture you can work out where your layering is going to be.
-You might have a desk, then you might put some sort of a decorative shelf on the top and end up layering that.
-That will have books and photos that add more of the personal items.
-I always get a look book together or a mood board and go through that with the designer.
+You might have a desk or you might put some sort of a decorative shelf on the top and end up layering that.
+That might have books and photos that add more of the personal items.
+Usually I get a lookbook together or a mood board and go through that with the designer and discuss colours and textures.

 (Analyst’s Home, The Matrix Resurrections, 2021.
 Image by Lisa Brennan, set decorator)